 County of Hawai‘i - Office of Housing and Community Development (OHCD)

-Grants to Hawai’i County, Hawaii nonprofit organizations, government agencies, community-based development organizations, and in some cases, for-profit organizations to promote community development.
+Grants to Hawaii County, Hawaii nonprofit organizations, government agencies, community-based development organizations, and in some cases, for-profit organizations to address community and housing needs.
 Projects may involve economic development, public facilities enhancements, property acquisition, and rehabilitation and preservation.

 Eligible Community Development Projects:

 The applicant should consult the Federal Register, 24 CFR Subpart C 570.200 – 570.205 (Appendix C), for a list of the eligible activities.

 In general, the following categories contain the major types of projects which are eligible for funding under the CDBG Program:

 -Acquisition or Disposition: For community development of of real property deteriorated or undeveloped property, preservation of historic sites or conservation activities.

 -Public Facilities: For water and sewer improvements, street improvements, centers for senior citizens, recreation facilities or neighborhood facilities.

 -Rehabilitation and Preservation: For rehabilitation of residential or commercial structures, modernization of public housing, code enforcement or historic preservation.

 -Economic Development: Acquisition of real property, site improvements or grants and loans to private entities for the purposes of economic development.